Cook Eat Well

 This easy cauliflower celeriac soup recipe is impossibly creamy.
 You won't believe it's paleo, gluten-free, low carb, keto and Whole30 friendly with a vegan option!

-Cauliflower celeriac soup with bacon
+Cauliflower and celeriac soup topped with bacon and chives in ceramic bowl on green napkin.

 I was looking to recreate an old cauliflower soup recipe that used cream sauce made with flour.
 I think this paleo cauliflower soup version is even better, and creamier, without any added flour or thickeners.
 The secret to this paleo cauliflower soup is celeriac.
 It gives the soup a lovely creamy body and mild celery flavor that blends well with the cauliflower and garlic.